rabbitholecomputing/zuluide.com/index.md

 <img src="assets/img/ZuluIDE-RP2040-Compact-Rev2023d.jpg" alt="ZuluIDE Compact RP2040 PCB">

 ZuluIDE™ is a IDE computer storage emulation platform, where CD-ROM drive images are stored on a standard FAT32 or exFAT-formatted SD card.
+SDXC cards of up to 512GB are supported.

 ## Features